falkkor-io/FS22_snappingBuildingsPack/README.md

+# Snapping Buildings Pack
-## This mod pack for Farming Simulator 22 features the base game buildings but set to snap at 45 degree angle rotations only.
-Now you can finally achieve perfectly straight building placement on your farm!
+### This mod pack for Farming Simulator 22 features the base game buildings but set to snap at 45 degree angle rotations only.
+#### Now you can finally achieve perfectly straight building placement on your farm!

+#### Latest version can be downloaded here: [v1.0.0.0](https://falkkor.io/FS22_snappingABuildingsPack.zip)

 ![Snapping Buildings Pack Screenshot](/screenshots/snapping_buildings_screen1.jpg)